-BlackBerry Challenge Day 16: Lag, text messaging issues, and battery life woesAaron Baker - Editor In-Chief
+BlackBerry Challenge Day 16: Lag, text messaging issues, and battery life woesAaron Baker - Director, Content and Partnerships

 Fresh off of a business trip to New York, I have some new thoughts about the BlackBerry Bold 9930 as part of my 30 day BlackBerry Challenge - and many of them aren't good.
 On top of that, I'm on day 16 with the device, so my itch to get a new phone is stronger than ever.